Global cryptocurrency regulatory framework

 Advances in Peru and Uruguay

-Peru and Uruguay have adopted regulatory frameworks that incorporate virtual asset service providers under the direct supervision of their central banks.
+Peru and Uruguay have adopted regulatory frameworks that incorporate virtual asset service providers under direct supervision of their central banks.

 Supervision and control in Brazil